Ambassador Hotel (Los Angeles): Preservation efforts

-From 2004 and 2005, the Ambassador Hotel became the topic of a legal struggle between the Los Angeles Unified School District (LAUSD), which planned to clear the site and construct a school on the property, and the Los Angeles Conservancy and the Art Deco Society of Los Angeles, who wanted the hotel and its various elements preserved and integrated into the future school.
+In 2004 and 2005, the Ambassador Hotel became the focus of a legal struggle between the Los Angeles Unified School District (LAUSD), which planned to clear the site and construct a school on the property, and the Los Angeles Conservancy and the Art Deco Society of Los Angeles, which wanted the hotel and its various elements preserved and integrated into the future school.

 The Location Managers Guild organized an event together with the Jefferson High School Academy of Film and Television in March 2005, entitled Last Looks: The Ambassador Hotel.
 They mentored students in script breakdown and location scouting, using the hotel as a potential location to be scouted, documenting the property one last time.
 The images taken by both the students and the professionals were then exhibited side by side at Los Angeles City Hall.

-After much litigation, a settlement was attained at the end of August 2005, allowing the demolition to begin in exchange for the establishment of a $4.9 million fund, reserved for saving historic school buildings in the Los Angeles Unified School District.
+After much litigation, a settlement was reached at the end of August 2005, allowing the demolition to begin in exchange for the establishment of a $4.9 million fund, reserved for saving historic school buildings in the Los Angeles Unified School District.

 Demolition

 On September 10, 2005, a final public auction was held for the remaining fittings in the hotel's parking lot, with demolition commencing soon afterwards.
 On January 16, 2006, the last section of the Ambassador Hotel fell, leaving only the annex that housed the hotel's entrance, shopping arcade, coffee shop, and the Cocoanut Grove, which were promised to be preserved in some manner and integrated within the new school.
 A ceremony commemorating the demolition of the hotel was held across the street on February 2, 2006, at the H.M.S.
 Bounty restaurant, located on the ground floor of the Gaylord Apartments.

 The Cocoanut Grove was renovated several times before, which destroyed much of its architectural integrity.
 It was promised that it would undergo yet another major transformation before becoming the auditorium for the new school.
 Also promised was preservation of the attached ground floor coffee shop, designed by architect Paul Williams.
 Studies by the LAUSD determined that the integrity of the Cocoanut Grove was weaker than anticipated and that they could neither use it within the planned school nor move it without risking its destruction.
 In 2004, the LAUSD board voted in favor of demolishing most of the Cocoanut Grove, retaining only the hotel entrance and east wall of the Grove.
-Litigation between the district and the Los Angeles Conservancy, which had sought to preserve the Ambassador Hotel, was settled out of court on December 18, 2007; demolition began on January 22, 2008.
+Litigation between the district and the Los Angeles Conservancy, which had sought to preserve the hotel, was settled out of court on December 18, 2007; demolition began on January 22, 2008.